Water pollution in the UK: the causes and effects - Earthwatch Europe

 Water pollution in the UK: the causes and effects

-Water pollution is a huge challenge for freshwater in the UK, impacting our rivers, streams and lakes and the wildlife that call them home.
+Water pollution is a huge challenge for freshwater in the UK, impacting our rivers, streams, lakes, ponds and the wildlife that call them home.

-In June, over 2,600 people measured the water quality of their local rivers, lakes and streams as part of the Great UK WaterBlitz.
-The results showed that 75% of freshwater sites in the UK had poor ecological health.
+In September 2025, over 6,000 people measured the water quality of their local freshwater bodies as part of the Great UK WaterBlitz.
+The results showed that 60% of freshwater sites in the UK had poor ecological health.

 What are nitrates and phosphates and why are they a problem?